 As a student with a reading disability, you can borrow your course literature in the form of a talking book, braille book or e-textbook.
-Take advantage of MTM's service by contacting your university library.
+Take advantage of MTM's service by contacting the university library.

 You can find course literature in Legimus, our online catalogue.